Eshahani1/Eshahani1/README.md

-## Hi there 👋

-ABOUT ME:
+Welcome to My GitHub!
+About Me

-Hello everyone I am Eyaan Shahani and I am a Computer Science major at the University of North Carolina at Charlotte.
-I am currently concentrating on Data Science as that is where my passion lies.
-I have made this GitHub page to show off some of the things that I have built and some of the projects I have built for classes!
-My main languages are Python and Java and I love working with databases as well!
+I'm Eyaan Shahani, a Computer Science major at the University of North Carolina at Charlotte with a concentration in Data Science.
+My passion lies in using Python, Java, and database technologies to build innovative solutions.
+This GitHub page showcases the projects I've developed, both for academic purposes and personal interest.

-Projects
+Featured Project: BookReader

-BookReader is a user-friendly application designed to enhance your digital reading experience.
-Whether you're reading for leisure or study, this tool offers an intuitive interface and powerful features to make managing and reading your eBooks more enjoyable.
+BookReader is an application designed to enhance your digital reading experience with features like customizable reading environments, efficient library management, and progress tracking.

-Key Features:
-Customizable Reading Environment: Adjust fonts, themes, and layout to suit your preferences.
-Library Management: Easily organize your eBooks with tags, categories, and a powerful search function.
-Progress Tracking: Automatically save your place in each book and track your reading history.
-Annotation Tools: Highlight, annotate, and bookmark important passages for easy reference.
+Goals and Objectives
+As a Data Science-focused Computer Science student, I aim to:

+Practice Software Engineering: Develop clean, maintainable code using industry best practices.
+Integrate Data: Apply data-driven features, such as personalized recommendations.
+Solve Problems: Tackle real-world challenges in application development.
+Collaborate: Engage with the open-source community for mutual learning.
+Build a Portfolio: Showcase my skills in software development and data science.